michael2012z/BitBible/markdown/Etheridge/files/John.md

 ## John 12

-1. But Jeshu six days before the petscha came to Bethania, where Loozar was, he whom Jeshu had raised from among the dead.Or, (men beth mithee,) from the house of the dead.
+1. But Jeshu six days before the petscha came to Bethania, where Loozar was, he whom Jeshu had raised from among the dead.

 2. And they made him there a supper and Martha served, and Loozar was one of those who reclined with him.